First Year of Parenthood

 Your body will go through a drastic change emotionally, mentally, and physically.
 Our hormones change and sometimes we may not even feel like ourselves anymore because of what our entire body is going through after giving birth.
 For 9 or 10 months, our body has been growing, expanding and increasing not only our weight but hair gets thicker too.
 Then a few months later your hair will start falling out like a machine.
 Texture and length may feel different.
-Some areas just feel bigger and flabbier, maybe even uglier and that was how I definitely felt.
-Your boobs will forever change, the areola will super darken.
+Some areas just feels bigger and flabbier, maybe even uglier and that was how I definitely felt.
+Your boobs will forever change.
 Everything just feels like its hanging, sagging and even gets smaller.

 A part of your brain will die.
 The "Mommy Brain".
 I had a huge forgetful Mommy Brain but it's slowly getting back into place.
 This would start during pregnancy and will still remain around after the baby is born too.
 I would forget about the simplest things that I would never forget before.
 I felt like I couldn't speak properly like I can't find the words to say when I'm trying to have a conversation with someone and to this day I still somewhat have that problem.
 I became very clumsy too.
 My fiance had to take a double check on me and ask if I was ok.

 The skin may change too.
-Stretch marks probably will never disappear, maybe it might if you take care of it during your pregnancy.
-My stretch marks are still on me as I wasn’t able to put any cream on my belly it made me itchy and some cream made it worse, so I left it as it is.
+Stretch marks probably will never disappear if you don't take care of it properly during pregnancy.
+My stretch marks are still very noticeable as I wasn't able to put any cream on my belly it made me itchy and some cream made it worse, so I left it as it is.
 A new rash or scar can appear after pregnancy.
-Hair can get even healthier although you’ve probably lost a whole chunk!
+Hair can get even healthier although you've probably lost a whole chunk!